 Where I think Volkov has it wrong is in labeling Mussorgsky as the first yurodivy composer, and in labeling the yurodivy as a uniquely Russian phenomenon.

 “Stepping out onto the road of yurodstvo, Shostakovich relinquished all responsibility for anything he said: nothing meant what it seemed to, not the most exalted and beautiful words.
 The pronouncement of familiar truths turned out to be mockery; conversely, mockery often contained tragic truth.”

 It’s well known that Shostakovich scholarship remains one of the most contentious fields of musicology, in large part due to the fact that many Western writers can’t seem to get past the fact that Shostakovich often said things he didn’t mean.
-His description of the 5th Symphony as “a Soviet artist’s creative response to just criticism” is taken at face value, leading to the outrageous slander of him as “Soviet Russia’s most loyal son.”
+His description of the 5th Symphony as “a Soviet artist’s creative response to just criticism” is, ridiculously, taken at face value, leading to the outrageous slander of him as “Soviet Russia’s most loyal son.”
 Even such a patently absurd assessment of a work as perfect as the 10th Symphony by its composer as “too long in some places, too short in others,” is taken at face value.

 If you are reading this with hope in your heart that this muddle will be cleared up in our lifetimes, I caution you to consider the case of the original yurodivy composer, Josef Haydn.
 Just this week, I came across the following in a review of several recent Haydn biographies-